iExecBlockchainComputing/deploy-workerpool/README.md

 - Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit and **on your own**).

 - The Core server will host the Core services (scheduler).
-It should have a static IP for commminucations from the worker and 4 DNS names for HTTP virtual host routing.
+It should have a static IP for communications from the worker and 4 DNS names for HTTP virtual host routing.

 - The Worker server will host the worker services.
 It should not be exposed on the internet for obvious security reasons.